 The Johnsons as a Social Experiment of the Nigerian Family

-Nollywood in recent times has proven to be a major exuberant to its audience, with the emergence of Charles Inojie’s #nademdeyrushus to Francis Odega’s #gerraheremehn, it is apparent we’re experiencing comedy in the way it was intended – absolute entertainment.
-The Johnsons is a show that is feasibly the Fuji House of Commotion of our time and pulls together interesting themes on a family and how it navigates within society.
-In a humorous way, it reassures its audience that despite the madness that engraves their society – it is fun, inspiring and mostly human.
+Nollywood in recent times has proven to be a major source of joy to its audience, with viral videos of Charles Inojie’s #nademdeyrushus to Francis Odega’s #gerraheremehn, it is apparent we’re experiencing comedy in the way it was intended – absolute entertainment.
+The Johnsons is a show that is essentially the Fuji House of Commotion of our time and pulls together interesting themes on the highs and lows of a Nigerian family.
+In a humorous way, it reassures its audience that despite the madness that engraves its society – it is fun, inspiring and mostly human.